On this page 6

 - Crawford County's permit prerequisite sheet requires copies of state and local licenses for all contractors, specifically the general contractor, electrician, plumber, and HVAC contractor.
 Georgia Secretary of State guidance states a license is required to perform residential or commercial general-contractor services for compensation in Georgia, subject to specialty-trade exemptions.

-Fees change.
-Verify current amounts at the official fee schedule (effective 2026-01).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective 2026-01) before budgeting.

 - Scheduling deadline